 Shoplifting is the classic culprit of retail shrinkage, and while it’s a costly problem, it doesn’t account for as much shrinkage as you might think.
 In fact, shoplifting only accounts for about a third of shrinkage,

-Organized retail crime rings, opportunistic individuals and even seemingly harmless “grazing” (consuming products in-store without paying) all contribute to this drain on profits.
+Organized retail crime rings, opportunistic individuals and even seemingly harmless grazing (consuming products in-store without paying) all contribute to this drain on profits.
 Investing in security measures like surveillance cameras, security tags and attentive staff can help deter shoplifting and minimize losses.

 Employee theft

-It’s an uncomfortable truth, but sometimes the biggest threat comes from within; internal theft accounts for roughly another third of all shrinkage.
+It’s an uncomfortable truth, but sometimes the biggest threat comes from within; internal theft accounts for roughly another third of all types of shrinkage.
 Employee theft can take many forms, from pocketing cash to stealing merchandise or engaging in fraudulent returns.

 Red flags include discrepancies in cash drawers, unusual inventory adjustments or employees who consistently bypass security procedures.
 Implementing clear policies, thorough background checks and a culture of accountability can help prevent internal theft.